linguisticmind/pretty-apt-log/README.md

               Show UID of the user next to the username.

        -N, --user-no-uid
               Do not show UID of the user next to the username.
 This  is  the default.

        -d, --details
               Show  a  detailed  report about the packages that were installed during each session.

        -D, --no-details
               Do not show a detailed report about the packages that  were  in‐ stalled during each session.
 This is the default.

        -a, --details-current-architecture
               Always  show  a full name of the package in the detailed report, including the architecture - even if the package's  architecture matches the current machine architecture.
 Current machine archi‐ tecture can be found out by running `dpkg --print-architecture`.

        -A, --details-no-current-architecture
               Do not show the architecture in the name of a package in the de‐ tailed  report  if  the architecture matches the current machine architecture.
 This is the default.

        -f, --date-format=<value>
               Date format string that changes how date/time  is  displayed  in the  output.
 This is the same as the FORMAT string of the `date` command.
 See date(1) for more details.

               The default value is `%Y/%m/%d %H:%M:%S`.

        -z, --date-timezone=<value>
               Change the timezone in which date/time is displayed in the  out‐ put.

               The  default  value  is  current  system timezone (the output of `date +%Z`).

        -b, --bat-theme=<value>
-              Change  the  bat theme that is used to colorized the output.
+              Change the bat theme that is used to colorize  the  output.
 The default value is `OneHalfDark`.

               If this value is set to an empty string, bat's currently config‐ ured theme will be used.

               See `bat --list-themes` for a list  of  available  themes.
 Note that  on  Debian,  bat's  binary  is  called `batcat` instead of `bat`.

        -p, --pager[=<value>]
               Use a pager to display the output.

               <value> can be always, auto, or never.
 No specified  <value>  is
               equivalent  to  always. never is equivalent to --no-pager, which is also the default.

        -P, --no-pager